 The US economy continued to expand across most regions and sectors from early January through mid-February, the country’s Federal Reserve has said, with auto sales and consumer spending rising in most Fed districts.

-In its Beige Book report of anecdotal information on business activity collected from contacts nationwide, the central bank said most of its regional Fed banks described growth as either progressing at a "moderate" or "modest" pace.
+In its Beige Book report of anecdotal information on business activity collected from contacts across the nation, the central bank said wage pressures were moderate across most districts.